Pelican-Elegant/elegant/content/Elegant - Pelican Theme/seo-social-media-tags.md

 > To take advantage of this today you’ve got a few options.
 As an author you
 > create a Google+ profile and link to this profile from every site you publish
-> on using the tag rel=”author”.
-Then, through your “about” page on Google+,
+> on using the tag rel="author".
+Then, through your "about" page on Google+,
 > you can reference the domains you publish to, completing the Google+
 > authorship link.